Communication, Student Involvement and Transparency

 Trinity's organisational structure makes it easy for all students, staff and faculty to get involved in sustainability activities and to reach out to others about these issues.
 The Green Campus Programme, our Sustainability Networks, and a variety of student societies ensure that Trinity's path to sustainability includes everyone and is fully transparent about its aims and progress.

 Trinity has adopted four objectives that aim to mobilise the entire college community around environmental and sustainability issues:

-Our Sustainability Reports detail the progress that has been made in the implementation of these objectives.
+Our Sustainability Report details the progress that has been made in their implementation.

 Everyone can contribute to Trinity's transition towards a more environmentally conscious campus by adopting sustainable habits into their own lives, and by taking collective action through environmentally-themed groups.

 - Our Sustainability Guides contain waste reduction tips, energy conservation measures, resource efficiency and sustainable transportation options that you can use daily!

 - Our Staff and Student Sustainability Networks provide a forum for discussing ideas and sharing solutions to environmental issues.